arrikenw/underbrewed/README.md

 Each fire consisted of three particle systems of different sizes and colours.
 Using multiple particle systems helps to create the different “layers” of the fire (red, orange, and yellow sections).

-The texture used for the fire particle system was created by [Evgeny Starostin](https://80.lv/articles/breakdown-magic-fire-effect-in-unity/)
+The texture used for the fire particle system was created by [Evgeny Starostin](https://80.lv/articles/breakdown-magic-fire-effect-in-unity/).
+The texture was implemented using a custom shader and a texture sheet animation.

+By default, Unity's built-in Particle Systems are applied by the CPU.
+This allows particle systems to interact with colliders within the scene.
+This was useful to ensure that the fire would not appear to pass through the cauldron or benches, and overall look more natural.

 ## Evaluation Methods